 Holy Week in the region of Murcia is marked by a number of events and religious processions that generally stand out due to their strict order and distinctive characteristics, closely related to the area’s history and culture.

 The streets of Lorca are taken over by penitents, horses, and chariots, as well as colossal floats carrying fantastic baroque statues depicting scenes from the Old Testament.
-The most prominent features of Lorca’s wonderful biblical parades are the great rivalry between the city’s main brotherhoods – the Whites and the Blues, as well as the striking Semana Santa costumes, which are typically embroidered on silk and decorated with religious scenes.
+The highlights of Lorca’s fabulous biblical parades are the great rivalry between the city’s main brotherhoods – the Whites and the Blues, as well as the striking Semana Santa costumes, which are typically embroidered on silk and decorated with religious scenes.
 There are also a couple of small museums in Lorca dedicated to these exquisite outfits.

 Another unique characteristic of the Semana Santa parades in Cartagena is the display of lavishly decorated floats filled with flowers, huge chandeliers (cartelas), and painted wooden sculptures created by both talented contemporary artists as well as classics such as Francisco Salzillo, Federico Coullaut-Valera, or Mariano Benlliure.

-The charming university town of Murcia celebrates Easter with the same stately and elegant processions that prevail in the region, but thanks to the multitude of masterpieces by Francisco Salzillo – the city’s famous son, they seem even more spectacular in their baroque splendor.
+The charming university town of Murcia celebrates Easter with the same stately and elegant processions that prevail in the region.
+Still, thanks to the multitude of masterpieces by Francisco Salzillo – the city’s famous son, they seem even more spectacular in their baroque splendor.
 Handing out sweets is another traditional custom at Murcia’s Semana Santa parades.

 Other Semana Santa Festivities in Spain